erwinvaneyk/distributedrmi/README.md

 Note: In this case the nodes are still running from a common thread.

 ### InfluxDB
 This project provides advanced performance-logging capabilities.
 By default InfluxDB is included.
-To enable it, make sure that a InfluxDB instance is running on your machine.
+To enable it, make sure that an InfluxDB-instance is running on your machine.

 The easiest way to do this is to use the preconfigured docker-image
 ```bash